-Question Answer Marks Quality of Quality of Language and Appropriateness and Content 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips; high appropriate to chosen task type.
-Quality of Language Sentence structures varied for particular effects.
-Verb forms largely correct and appropriate tenses consistents used.
-Vocabulary wide and precise.
-Punctuation accurate and helpful.
-Spelling accurate apart from very occasional slips.
-Paragraphs have unity, are linked, and show evidence of planning.
-Appropriateness and Content Consistently relevant.
-Interest aroused and sustained.
-Tone and register entirely appropriate.
-Descriptions have well-developed images helping to create coatmospheres.
-Arguments are well developed, logical, even complex.
-Narratives are complex, sophisticated, possibly tense, and macontain devices such as flashbacks. ently Band 7 23-26 Accurate writing: occasional errors are either slips or caused ambition; appropriate to chosen task type.
-Quality of Language tural Iping eir
+Question Answer Marks Quality of Quality of Language and Appropriateness and Content 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips; highly appropriate to chosen task type Quality of Language Sentence structures varied for particular effects Verb forms largely correct and appropriate tenses consisused Vocabulary wide and precise Punctuation accurate and helpful Spelling accurate apart from very occasional slips Paragraphs have unity, are linked, and show evidence of planning Appropriateness and Content Consistently relevant.
+Interest aroused and sustained Tone and register entirely appropriate Descriptions have well-developed images helping to create coatmospheres Arguments are well developed, logical, even complex Narratives are complex, sophisticated, possibly tense, and macontain devices such as flashbacks ay Band 7 23-26 Accurate writing: occasional errors are either slips or caused ambition; appropriate to chosen task type Quality of Language • Sentence structures show some variation to create some natural fluency • Occasional slips in verb forms or tense formation, but seconsistent and clear throughout • Vocabulary precise enough to convey intended shades of meaning • Punctuation accurate and generally helpful • Spelling nearly always accurate • Paragraphs have unity, are usually linked, and show som evidence of planning Appropriateness and Content • Relevant.
+Interest aroused and mostly sustained • Tone and register appropriate • Descriptions have interesting images and a range of detail, he to create effective atmospheres • Arguments have clearly defined, cohesive, logical stages in the development • Narratives have effective detail creating character or setting, a may contain some sense of climax quence f elping eir

-Question Answer Question Band 6 19-22 Mostly accurate writing; errors from ambition do not mar clarity of communication; mostly appropriate to chosen task type.
-Quality of Language • Some variety of sentence structures, but a tendency to repeat sentence types may produce a monotonous effect. • Errors may occur in irregular verb forms, but control of tense sequence sufficient to sustain clear progression of events or ideas. • Simple vocabulary mainly correct; errors may occur with more ambitious words. • Punctuation generally accurate and sentence separation correctly marked, but errors may occur, e.g. with direct speech. • Spelling of simple vocabulary accurate; some errors in more ambitious words. • Paragraphs may show some unity, although links may be absent or inappropriate.
-Appropriateness and Content Relevant.
-Some interest aroused, although there may be some lack of originality and/or planning.
-Tone usually appropriate, although there may be slips of register.
-Descriptions have satisfactory images, ideas and details which help to create atmosphere.
-Arguments make a series of relevant points, with some being developed; linking of ideas may be insecure.
-Narratives are straightforward with proper sequencing of sentences.
+Question Answer Marks Band 6 19-22 Mostly accurate writing; errors from ambition do not mar clar communication; mostly appropriate to chosen task type ity of Quality of Language Some variety of sentence structures, but a tendency to resentence types may produce a monotonous effect peat Errors may occur in irregular verb forms, but control of te sequence sufficient to sustain clear progression of event ideas Simple vocabulary mainly correct; errors may occur with ambitious words more Punctuation generally accurate and sentence separation correctly marked, but errors may occur, e.g. with direct spelling of simple vocabulary accurate; some errors in m ambitious words ore Paragraphs may show some unity, although links may be absent or inappropriate Appropriateness and Content Relevant.
+Some interest aroused, although there may be som of originality and/or planning e lack Tone usually appropriate, although there may be slips of regis Descriptions have satisfactory images, ideas and details whic to create atmosphere Arguments make a series of relevant points, with some being developed; linking of ideas may be insecure Narratives are straightforward with proper sequencing of sent ences